QR Codes Made Easy.

 A QR code that never expires and matches your brand.

-Runs in your browser Nothing uploaded, ever No expiration, by design
+Runs in your browser Nothing uploaded, ever ✓ No expiration, by design

-1Where should it point?
+1What should it open?

 2Pick a style